The majestic Hengifoss and Litlanesfoss Waterfalls in East Iceland

 Some 40 minutes into the hike I could finally get a total view of Hengifoss in the gorge, but by then there was still half a kilometer left to the base of the waterfall.

-This half a kilometer of the hike is very beautiful, taxing in some parts though, but being so close to the waterfall gave me additional strength.
+This half-a-kilometer is very beautiful, taxing in some parts though, but being so close to the waterfall gave me additional strength.

 Hengifoss waterfall